-Bringing plenty of WCHA experience as both a player and a coach, Justin Johnson begins his fourth season on the Gophers' staff as a volunteer goaltending coach.
+Bringing plenty of college hockey experience as both a player and a coach, Justin Johnson begins his fifth season on the Gophers' staff as a volunteer goaltending coach.

 A four-year letterwinner for the Gophers from 2001-05, Johnson was also a volunteer assistant coach at St. Cloud State from 2006-08.